 For more than a century we have classified streets by their vehicular carrying capacity—local, collector, and arterial.
+During this time the traffic engineers have had the final say in all issues involving the design of the public rights of way.
+Pedestrian uses are barely considered and pedestrian counts not taken.
 In the design of the quartier, the hierarchy of street spaces inflects to the human experience of place.

-Ranked according to the resulting quality of the urban environment, the new hierarchy of street spaces is grounded on human sense experience returning comparative advantages for fronting shops, residences and social uses.
+Ranked according to the resulting quality of the urban environment, the new hierarchy of street spaces is grounded on human sense experience returning comparative advantages for fronting shops, residences and social functioning.

 8. Street Types